elodina/go_kafka_client/syslog/README.md

-Syslog Producer for Go Kafka Client
+Syslog Producer for Apache Kafka
 ==================================

 This tool setups a Syslog server listening for syslog messages via TCP, parses them and produces into a Kafka topic.